shakesbeare/gb_lang/README.md

 # The future of Gb

 I occasionally resume work on Gb.
-My plan is to one day make it a sleek scripting language with powerful support interop with Rust.
+My plan is to one day make it a sleek scripting language with support for interop with Rust.
 As of now, development of the project has taken the back seat to my studies in college.